zlatnaspirala/matrix-engine/readme.md

 (gl-program-structure) new version of glmatrix (2.0).
 Push&Pop matrix just like in opengles 1.1.
 Also can be downgraded to openGLES 1.1. webGL Lightweight library based on glmatrix engine.
 For multiplayer used webRTC done with io socket.
 Physics done with last version of cannon.js.
 I use free software Blender 2.90.1 for 3d Object mesh works.
 MatrixEngine is Blender frendly orientend lib.
 Another frendly tools comes from mixamo.com.
 Mixamo is great service used for creating my 3d assets.
 GIMP and MsPaint also used for editing images.
+Networking is part of matrix engine, integrated whole MultyRTC lib but this is old and deplaced in ver 2 (this old part have a server part signaling server and it is under `./networking/` folder).
+New networking is under `./networking2/` folder.
+There is no server code for server part becouse i use kurento/openvidu service and code.
+I have running service under `https://maximuroullete.com:4443/` for my dev/prodc VPS server.
+In both cases i use webRTC protocol for stream and data flow.
-Networking is part of matrix engine, deeply integrated.
-Used webRTC reala time protocol.
-Powered by webGL vs webRTC tech!
+Used webRTC realtime protocol TCP/UDP.
+Powered by webGL vs webRTC tech enjoy!

 ### Limitation ⚠